HotaruBlaze/NSO-RPC-Docker/Readme.md

 1. After setting your user ID, you wont get output back.
 Type `Ctrl + C` to stop the container.

-1. Run
+1. Run the following to start the containers.
    ```sh
    docker compose up -d
    ```
-   to start the containers.

-1. Open a web browser and go to `http://localhost:3000` or `http://127.0.0.1:3000` to connect to the WebCord container.
+1. Open a web browser and go to `http://your_server_hostname:3000` or `http://your_server_ip:3000` to connect to the WebCord container.

 1. Log in to Discord.
 If you have issues with the QR code, log in directly.